 This piece is from an ongoing series.
 This one is on paper, and smaller, (21 x 17” ), but others (on wood and other materials) are more architectural in scale (96”).

-Below are other cyanotypes in this ongoing series; two works spliced together, each with metallic leafing.
+Below are two other cyanotypes in this ongoing series; two works spliced together, each with metallic leafing.
 The original image for the works comes from a photo of a large ephemeral ash/snow installation done on a lakebed using found flora (to create a wind, rather than sun, based photogram):